jouellnyc/BB-ESP32-KIOSK/README.md

 | IO13           | sdcl          |

-- Connect Esp-32 CAM to the RGB LED:
+- Connect Esp-32 CAM to the RGB LED (optional) :

 There are many pics online to  to understand how to setup the reisistor to the RGB:
 * https://github.com/danielwohlgemuth/blinking-led-micropython-esp32